“Soup is just a way of screwing you out of Empty Stomach.”

-Judges aren’t the only ones who are susceptible to poor decision making when they’re hungry.
+Judges aren’t the only ones who are susceptible to poor decision-making when they’re hungry.

-Hunger affects all of us and alters our thinking and our actions, and not just in our trips to refrigerator.
+Hunger affects all of us and alters our thinking and our actions, and not just in our trips to the refrigerator.

 How Hunger Enables Monkey Brain